Galgano Guidotti: Legend

 The son of a feudal lord, Galgano became a knight, and is said to have led a riotous life before his conversion.

 According to legend, while on the road near Siena, his horse threw him into the dust.
-An invisible angel lifted him to his feet and led him to Monte Siepi, a rugged hill close to his home town of Chiusdino.
+An invisible angel, the archangel Saint Michael, lifted him to his feet and led him to Monte Siepi, a rugged hill close to his home town of Chiusdino.
 In a vision, he saw a round temple on the hill, with Jesus and Mary surrounded by the Apostles.
 The angel urged him to repent his sins, but Galgano protested that he could no more do this than to split a rock with a sword.
 To prove his point, he drew his blade and thrust at the stony ground, but the sword slid easily into the living rock, where it remains stuck fast to this day.

 Galgano settled on the hill as a poor hermit.
 He befriended wild animals, and once, when the Devil sent a wicked monk to kill him, the wild wolves brought down the killer and gnawed his bones.
 He died in 1181 aged 33 years.